Find Grad Schools

 The states with the most job growth for Aerospace Engineering or Operations Technician are Utah, Georgia, and Alabama.
 Watch out if you plan on working in Washington, Kansas, or North Dakota.
 These states have the worst job growth for this type of profession.

-Aerospace Engineering or Operations Technician Average Salary
+How Much Does an Aerospace Engineering or Operations Technician Make?

-Aerospace Engineering and Operations Technicians make between $42,610 and $100,310 a year.
+The typical yearly salary for Aerospace Engineering and Operations Technicians is somewhere between $42,610 and $100,310.

 undefined